matiscalella/java-roll-dice-game/README.md

 # 🎲 Dice Roll Game - Java Console Application

-A simple and fun **Dice Roll Game built in Java**, where the player chooses how many dice to roll and the program simulates each roll using random values.
-The game displays each die using **ASCII art** and calculates the total score automatically.

-This project was created as a learning exercise to practice **core Java programming concepts**.
+A dynamic and interactive **Dice Roll Game built in Java** featuring animated dice, two-player multiplayer mode, and a final winner determination system.
+Players take turns rolling animated dice and their total scores are compared at the end of the match.

+This project started as a single-player game and was later expanded into a **multiplayer console game with real-time animation** using ANSI escape codes.

 ------------------------------------------------------------------------

 ## 🚀 Features

--   Roll one or multiple dice
--   Random dice value generation (1--6)
--   ASCII-art dice visualization
+-   🎲 Animated dice roll using real-time terminal rendering
+-   👥 Two-player multiplayer mode
+-   🔁 Player turns with independent score tracking
+-   📊 Final score summary
--   Automatic total score calculation
+-   🏆 Automatic winner detection or tie result
+-   ⏱️ Smooth animation timing with `Thread.sleep`
--   Input validation for number of dice
+-   ✅ Input validation for number of dice
--   Clean and modern Java syntax (text blocks, switch expressions)
+-   💡 Clean and modern Java syntax (text blocks, switch expressions)

 ------------------------------------------------------------------------